maciejkorsan/syncano-katacoda/maciejkorsansyncano/step1.md

-At first you need to prepare the environment for your project.
+At first, you need to prepare the environment for your project.
 You can click on commands to copy them to the terminal.

 Initiate your NPM project by running